xiaoma318/Cloud-Prize/Submission.md

 Edit this page to describe your Submission.

+I have two submission, ASG Console and ARV

 ## Which Categories Best Fit Your Submission and Why?

 1. The ASG Console: Best Contribution to Operational Tools, Availability, and Manageability